Brothers in Arms (album): Track listings

 All songs written by Mark Knopfler, except "Money for Nothing", written by Knopfler and Sting.
 The CD and cassette versions feature full versions of "So Far Away", "Money for Nothing", "Your Latest Trick" and "Why Worry".
 Because of this, side two of the cassette version has about 10 minutes of blank tape.
+CDs 2 and 3 of the 40th Anniversary Edition were recorded on 16 August 1985 at the Municipal Auditorium, San Antonio, Texas.